 - Pain that is achy, dull or sharp

 - Stiffness and swelling in the knee

 - Maligned knees (bow-legged or knock-kneed)

 Knee arthritis symptoms typically worsen over time, and pain can be present even at rest or at night.
 Everyday activities such as walking, going up and down stairs, squatting, pivoting and kneeling can become harder as the condition progresses.

 Symptoms can vary in severity and may come on suddenly or be persistent.
 For some patients, these symptoms slowly worsen over a long period of time.
 For other patients, the knee functions very well until it eventually and suddenly “flairs flares up” and becomes very symptomatic over a short period of time.

 How is Knee Arthritis Diagnosed?

 Diagnosis is based on history, physical exam, and imaging studies.
 Patients frequently complain of symptoms as discussed above.
-On exam, patients often limp, the leg may be malaligned, the knee is often swollen, with decreased range of motion, tenderness, and palpable grinding with range of motion.
+On exam, patients often limp, the leg may be malaligned (displacement of bones out of line in relation to joints), the knee is often swollen, with decreased range of motion, tenderness, and palpable grinding with range of motion.

 The most common imaging tests to diagnose knee arthritis include: